chriskotero/ikure/README.md

 # ikure
 ikure Health Worker Tracker

-Directory Descriptions:
+<h3>Directory Descriptions: </h3>
-phonegap - phonegap project files used to create the mobile application website - html, css, and js files used for the website scripts - php scripts used between database and website/mobile application
+phonegap - phonegap project files used to create the mobile application <br>
+website - html, css, and js files used for the website <br>
+scripts - php scripts used between database and website/mobile application <br>